susam/fxyt/README.md

 *initial place*.
 The remainder of the code will increment the value in this initial place.
 The command sequence `N5` places the integer 5 on the stack.
-Then `[` pops off 5 from the data stack, uses it as the loop counter and begins a loop.
+Then `[` pops off 5 from the data stack, uses it as the loop counter, and begins a loop.
 Each iteration of the loop executes `N10+` which adds the integer 10 to the value in the initial place.
-Each time `]` is encountered, the loop counter is decremented by 1 and the evaluator jumps back to the beginning of the loop body.
-As a result, the loop containing `N10+` is executed 5 times.
+Each time `]` is encountered, the loop counter is decremented by 1 and if the loop counter is still 0, the evaluator jumps back to the beginning of the loop body.
+As a result, the loop containing `N10+` is executed 5 times before the loop counter becomes 0 and the loop is exited.
 Thus the value at the initial place is incremented by 50.
 When the evaluation completes, the value 50 is left on the data stack.

 Here is an example of nested loops that leaves the value 200 on the data stack.